 The Length field is 1 octet long.
 It specifies the length of Differentiated Initial Link Setup element in octets.

+The ILS Time field is an unsigned integer that specifies the time, expressed in units of 10 ms beginning with the transmission of the frame with Differentiated Initial Link Setup element and ending after the ILS Time elapses, during which only the STAs with the FILSC value equal to 1 are allowed to attempt initial link setup , which refers to as the first frame initializing the link setup procedure; either association request frame or authentication request frame, to the AP[CIDs1141, 1221]; all categories of STAs can attempt initial link setup with the AP after this time expires.

 The ILSC Information field is of variable length, it indicates the conditions to determine the value of the initial link setup category (ILSC) for the time as indicated in the ILS Time field.

 The ILSC Information field contains one ILSC Type bitmap subfield and at least one of the four optional subfields including ILS User Priority, MAC Address Filter, ILS Synchronization, and Vendor Specific Category, as specified in Figure 8-183am.